buggyrace/buggy-race-about/docs/about/design.md

-This is a fundamentally important way of understanding how programming works: it's a design process, and the consequences of decisions made earlier (either by other developers, or the programmer themself) will affect work later.
+This is a fundamentally important way of understanding how programming works: it's a design process, and the consequences of decisions made earlier (either by other developers, or the programmers themselves) will affect work later.

 ## Set non-patronising problems

-**Tasks can be tackled with differing levels of complexity**
+**Tasks can be tackled with differing levels of complexity.**

 One of the risks in project work for new programmers is that the problems they are invited to solve can be patronisingly simple, because the level of Python